mad-lab-fau/gaitmap/docs/source/development/development_guide.md

 There is no fixed timeline for a release, but rather a list of features we will plan to include in every release.
 Releases can happen often and even with small added features.

-In most cases we will also not create proper patch releases, but expect users to update to the newest git version, unless it was an important and major bug that got fixed.

 ## Git Workflow